Is Your Baby Getting Enough Breast Milk?

 Warning Signs Worth Acting On

-Contact your midwife, health visitor, or pediatrician the same day if you notice any of:
+Contact your midwife, health visitor, or paediatrician the same day if you notice any of:

-- Fewer than 6 wet diapers a day after the first week
+- Fewer than 6 wet nappies a day after the first week

 - Dark, strong-smelling urine, or pinkish/orange "brick dust" urate crystals after day 4